 No exams, no tests, no unnecessary waste of money.
 Learn through experience.

-This is a Level 4 Instructors and Mentors Course accredited through the NCFE IIQ LIcence.
+This is a Level 4 Instructors and Mentors Qualification accredited through the NCFE CQ Licence.

 The course was started in 2001, the first of its kind, and has already proven very successful with some outstanding results.
 By working through the courses and attending extra sessions you can gain the Survival School Instructors Certificate and the Level 4 Bushcraft, Survival and Wilderness Living Skills Instructor and Mentor Certificate.

 These certificates are not easy to attain.
 We are looking for a blend of knowledge, experience, coaching and instructional techniques, the ability to empathise with students and above all a down to earth and friendly personality.

 Pre-requisites (as of 1st January 2022)

 - Level 2 Training Course and Assessment with Survival School or other Survival School licence holder.
 (You need to see all the lessons before you learn to teach them.
 This also gives us a chance to have a look at you and you at us to make sure that we are happy working together from the start.)

 - Applied Level 3 Bushcraft, Survival and Wilderness Skills Course (This is a consolidation course that ensures that your skills are up to speed before the Level 4 course.)